IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 ^^^^^^^^^^^^^^^^^^^^

 1. First, a new **Main Window** must be created.
-This is done by selecting **Main Window** option from the list of :guilabel:`templates/forms` and clicking the :guilabel:`Create` button, as shown in the figure below.
+This is done by selecting The **Main Window** option from the list of :guilabel:`templates/forms` and clicking the :guilabel:`Create` button, as shown in the figure below.

    .. figure:: images/QtDesigner_startup.png
      :align: center